 Here’s the original Better Stevia from NOW Foods, non-GMO zero-calorie liquid sweetener (8 fl oz/237 ml)

-In theory, erythritol can cause stomach upsets if consumed in larger quantities.
-I use it in cakes, though, and I’ve had no problems with it.
-That said, I do prefer stevia, especially in drinks, as it’s not only a natural sugar substitute, but it also comes with many health benefits.
+Stevia is not only a natural sugar substitute, but it also comes with many health benefits.
 While WebMD is cautious on embracing these benefits, a 2020 review of scientific literature on stevia shows that this plant-based sweetener does its bit to regulate blood sugar in people with diabetes as well as to lower high blood pressure in people with hypertension.
 In addition, stevia improves insulin sensitivity, fights inflammation, and lowers cholesterol.
 There’s more.
 A different scientific article I found mentions a study which tested successfully that Stevia rebaudiana solvent extracts can fight various pathogenic bacteria in vitro, such as some that cause diarrhea.

 To a happier, healthier life,